f5devcentral/f5-professional-services/examples/f5-distributed-cloud/postman/README.md

 Collection contains subfolder with examples for the following tasks:
   * **Delete App (1 App)**
   * **Delete Namespace + WAAP Shared Objects (1 App)**

+### **F5-XC-vk8s-MCN-Brews-App-Demo_collection.json**
+Used to deploy Brews Demo Application using vk8s.
+This is useful for showing off k8s and MCN functionality.
+Please use the accompanying environment included in this repo.
+This collection is intended to be run in a single pass to deploy the demo application.
+It may take 5-10 minutes after the collection is run for the site to be fully operational.

+**Note:**  It's assumed that your cloud sites (CE) have been deployed prior to using this collection.

+Collection contains subfolders with examples for the following deployment tasks:
+  * **Base Config  (namespace, labels, waf policy)**
+  * **vk8s&vsites**
+  * **Workloads **
+  * **LB + WAAP**

 # **Postman Environments**